ibm-cloud-docs/netezza/authentication/saml_overview.md

 - [Configuring SAML authentication in IdP](/docs/netezza?topic=netezza-saml-docs).
 - [Enabling SAML authentication](/docs/netezza?topic=netezza-samliamauth).

-## Limitation
-{: #saml_limitation}

-`SAML` does not support signed authentication.
-Support for signed authentication will be added in the upcoming release.
+In the current NPSaaS implementation of `SAML`, signed authentication is not supported.
+However, support for signed authentication will be introduced in a future NPSaaS release.
+{: note}